 The first part – strategy focusses on proper agile product management and maximizing the return on investment (ROI of a product by looking at the three Vs (vision, value, and validation) as a way to achieve this.

-Vision creates transparency, value provides you with something to inspect and validation causes adaption.
-The authors explain why the world of product management a lot bigger is than Scrum.
+Vision creates transparency, value provides you with something to inspect and validation causes adaptation.
+The authors explain why the world of product management is a lot bigger than Scrum.
 There are many types of product owners starting with scribe, proxy, business representative, sponsor and entrepreneur.
 Going from left to right the expected benefits from the product owner type will increase heavily.
-We got an explanation of the business model canvas, the added value of a good vision and what it means to deliver value.
+We get an explanation of the business model canvas, the added value of a good vision and what it means to deliver value.
 Evidence-based management with current value, unrealized value, ability to innovate and time to market is illustrated (in grey boxes you will find the corresponding text from the EBMgt Guide (see review on my blog).
 In the last chapter – validation, the authors discuss feedback, the usage of different types of MVP’s, the Kano-model and the build-measure-learn feedback loop (based on Eric Ries’ book Lean Start-up).

 Part II – Scrum explains empirical process control and how Scrum is a tool for managing complexity and continuous delivery of value.
 In the text you will find, in grey boxes, corresponding text form the Scrum guide too.